mattermost/docs/source/process/handbook.rst

 Customer Obsession
 ==================
-We exist to serve customers.
+We exist to make customers successful.
 In everything we do, start with customer perspective and work backwards.
 Earn and keep their trust.

 Ownership
 ======